hjung9197/academic-kickstart/content/teaching/teaching2.md

 +++
-widget = "awesome"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear in.
+widget = "blank"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2  # Order that this section will appear in.